EducationalVideoCenter/WAC/CONTRIBUTING.md

 Primary Goals for the Global Sprint:
 1. You can start by saying ["hello" here](https://github.com/EducationalVideoCenter/WAC/issues/5) and talking a little about yourself.

-2. You can also check out a document we're developing that discusses the characteristics and distinctions of facilitating youth driven work in urban and rural spaces.
-Feel free to provide comments, additions, or any other feedback for modifications via: [Google Docs](https://docs.google.com/document/d/1MAswOOi1dCkss9z91yVW3Ie8K4TyYpJ6XqAW_AlGVxY/edit) or [GitHub](https://github.com/EducationalVideoCenter/WAC/blob/master/YPV%20Curriculum/Markdown%20Annotated%20Lessons/Urban%20and%20Rural%20Characteristics.md)
+2. Have you lived or worked in an urban and/or rural setting?
+Did we get this right?
+We'd love to get your thoughts: [Google Docs](https://docs.google.com/document/d/1MAswOOi1dCkss9z91yVW3Ie8K4TyYpJ6XqAW_AlGVxY/edit) or [GitHub](https://github.com/EducationalVideoCenter/WAC/blob/master/YPV%20Curriculum/Markdown%20Annotated%20Lessons/Urban%20and%20Rural%20Characteristics.md)